Remmeauth/Documentation/RemmeProtocolTechPaper.md

 ## Support Millions of Users

-Competing with centralized businesses, require blockchain technology capable of handling tens of millions of active daily users.
+Competing with centralized businesses requires blockchain technology capable of handling tens of millions of active daily users.
 In certain cases, an application may not work unless a critical mass of users is reached and therefore a platform that can handle very large numbers of users is paramount.

 ## Free Usage